efeslab/ZipChannel/README.md

 # ZipChannel-DynamoChannel
 This repository contains artifacts for ZipChannel.
-It contains the source code of TaintChannel and the code used for the fingerprinting attacks
+It contains the source code of TaintChannel and the code used for the fingerprinting attacks.

 ## TaintChannel
 The code in the directory [`dynamorio`](dynamorio) is originally from: